shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Optimise tracking with sequential vectors
+- Decide if we need enemt Move state
 - Only destroy one enemy per bullet
 - Bullets can't pass tiles
 - Game, world and level loading with persistent player and UI

+### Done
+- Enemies initially move towards centre (can use Track?)
 - Reroute game over signal on player death

-### Done
 - Spawner handles destruction of enemies
 - Track to position in enemy state
 - Sort out state movements